TheWlr9/Spell-Rush/README.md

 ### Project Success Criteria

 Our team will consider this project a success if the following at least two of the following four criteria are met.
 Firstly, 50% of the players will return to the app after their first session.
-Secondly, our players will play until a "game over" at least thrice during their first play session.
+Secondly, 46% of our players will play until a "game over" at least thrice during their first play session.
 Thirdly, our player base reaches at least 8 unique daily users sometime during its 1-month initial release window.
 Lastly, players rate our application at least an average of 3.5 out of 5 stars on our in-app rating system.

 # Programming Practices